mulesoft-consulting/automated-api-promotion/README.md

 ```
 Config:
   SourceEnvName: "TEST"				//name of environment configure on ARM
-  SourceServerName: "summer" 	//source runtime name - could be server or cluster
+  SourceServerName: "ContainerizedCluster"	//source runtime name - could be server or cluster
-  SourceServerType: "SERVER" 	//supported types are SERVER or CLUSTER
+  SourceServerType: "CLUSTER"			//supported types are SERVER or CLUSTER
   TargetEnvName: "PROD"				//name of environment configured on ARM
   TargetServerName: "joker"			//target runtime name - could be server or cluster
   TargetServerType: "SERVER"			//supported types are SERVER or CLUSTER
   Applications:					//all the applications running on source runtime that should be promoted to target runtime
-    - hello-world-v1
-    - hello-world-v2
+    -
-  Apis:                       //API instances (in API Manager) that should be promoted to target environment
+      appName: "ir-s-customer"			//application name as displayed on the source server
-    - 9546857                 //API Instance ID of the source API Instance
+      apiInstanceId: 9546857			//API Instance ID application is registered with
 ```
 </p></details>